Echo (Marvel Comics): Phoenix Song: Echo - 2021

 According to Diamond Comic Distributors, Phoenix Song: Echo #1 was the 59th best selling comic book in October 2021.

-Dustin Hilland of CBR.com called Phoenix Song: Echo #1 an "enthralling first issue that sets the stage for a thrilling and complex new series," stating, "Phoenix Song: Echo #1 introduces several sources of tension in Echo's life and hints at the beginnings of a few different confrontations of epic proportions.
+Dustin Hilland of Comic Book Resources called Phoenix Song: Echo #1 an "enthralling first issue that sets the stage for a thrilling and complex new series," stating, "Phoenix Song: Echo #1 introduces several sources of tension in Echo's life and hints at the beginnings of a few different confrontations of epic proportions.
 But this comic's strength lies in the intimidating and fascinating character that Roanhorse and Maresca are developing in Echo.
 Her struggle to maintain her identity while harnessing the power of the Phoenix Force seems to be propelling this series into new and exciting directions."
-Matthew Aguilar of Comicbook.com gave Phoenix Song: Echo #1 a grade of 3.5 out of 5, writing, "If Phoenix Song: Echo continues the momentum of this issue's second half and delivers on the promise it holds, we could have an amazing series on our hands.
+Matthew Aguilar of ComicBook.com gave Phoenix Song: Echo #1 a grade of 3.5 out of 5, writing, "If Phoenix Song: Echo continues the momentum of this issue's second half and delivers on the promise it holds, we could have an amazing series on our hands.
 If it stays at the surface, it could still be enjoyable, but it won't come near to what it could be.
 Here's hoping the former is true because all of the elements are here for Phoenix Song: Echo to be something truly special."

 Other versions

 Daredevil: End of Days

-An older Maya Lopez appears in the miniseries Daredevil: End of Days, now retired from the Avengers and working as a college professor.
-She is later interviewed by Ben Urich for a story about Matt Murdock's death.
+An alternate universe variant of Maya Lopez from Earth-12121 appears in Daredevil: End of Days.
+This version became a college professor after leaving the Avengers.

-"Heroes Reborn"
+Heroes Reborn

-In an alternate reality depicted in the 2021 miniseries Heroes Reborn, Maya Lopez was empowered by the Phoenix Force and imprisoned in Ravencroft Asylum before Blade and Captain America break her out to help them restore their reality.
-She later recruits Thor to help them further before the Avengers confront the Squadron Supreme of America.
-After eventually defeating the Squadron, Lopez and Star Brand use their powers in conjunction with the Pandemonium Cube to restore reality to how it was previously.
+An alternate universe variant of Maya Lopez appears in Heroes Reborn.
+This version was empowered by the Phoenix Force and imprisoned in Ravencroft before Blade and Captain America break her out to help them restore reality.

 Ultimate Marvel

-The Ultimate Marvel version of Echo makes a cameo in Ultimate Spider-Man #122, appearing in a police station shouting "Who can you trust?
-WHO CAN YOU TRUST?!", referencing Brian Bendis' frequent use of the character in New Avengers and Secret Invasion.
+An alternate version of Maya Lopez from Earth-1610 makes a cameo appearance in Ultimate Spider-Man #122.